lenny-h/nextgpt/packages/api-routes/src/utils/access-clients/README.md

 # Access Clients

 This directory contains client wrappers for external services.
-The tasks client can be mocked locally for development, since otherwise pdf-processor would need to be running on the cloud.
+The tasks client can be mocked locally for development, since otherwise document-processor would need to be running on the cloud.

 ## Tasks Client